-Over and above that, the Imam (a.s.) would encourage some of his students to act as his representatives in those places like Qum where the Imam did not have the opportunity to visit.
+Over and above that, Imam (A.S) would encourage some of his students to act as his representatives in those places like Qum where the Imam did not have the opportunity to visit.

 Through this system of transmission of information through such students as MUHAMMAD BIN MUSLIM AND ABU BASIR AL ASADI, Imam's influence extended to such areas as Egypt, Iraq, Syria, and Persia.
 Through this means, the process of learning was dispersed and its benefits reaped not only by Muslims and believers alone, but also by humanity at large.
-Through the process of dialogue and discussion, several non-believers were converted and became believers.

-It is interesting to note that Caliph Saffah and then, Mansoor arranged for the Imam to undertake these foreign visits with the intention of harming him.
-However, the Imam (a.s.) turned these visits into teaching experiences and conveyed the true message of Islam to those distant places.
+Through the process of dialogue and discussion several non-believers were converted into firm believers.
+It is interesting to note that Caliph Saffah and then Mansoor arranged for the Imam to undertake these foreign visits with the intention of harming him.
+However, the Imam (A.S) turned these visits into teaching experiences and conveyed the true message of Islam to those distant places.

-MARTYRDOM OF IMAM HUSAYN (A.S.)
-AS PART OF THE CURRICULUM OF THE INSTITUTE of Karbala.
-This was particularly so in the month of Muharram when he would hold such gatherings in his own home and invite such famous poets as Abu Ammar Nashd to recite elegies and eulogies on the martyrs of Karbala.
-Abu Ammar himself reports that on one occasion the Imam (a.s.) asked him to recite a number of such ele-gies up to the time when the weeping and wailing would be heard from the house of the Imam (a.s.)
+3).
+MARTYRDOM OF IMAM HUSAIN(A.S.)AS PART OF THE CURRICULUM OFTHE INSTITUTE i).
+He encouraged formal and frequent gathering to remember the martyrdom of Imam Husain (A.S) and the other martyrs of Kerbala.
+This was particularly so in the month of Muharram when he would hold such gatherings in his own home and invite such famous poets as Abu Ammara Nashd to recite elegies and eulogies on the martyrs of Kerbala.
+Abu Amrnar himself reports that on one occasion the Imam (A.S) asked him to recite a number of such elegies up to the time when the weeping and wailing would be heard from the house of the Imam (A.S).

-The importance of Martyrdom of Imam Husayn (a.s.) was explained and Muslims were trained to appreciate and uphold the principles and ideals for which Imam Husayn (a.s.) gave his life.
-In his AZA-AL-HUSAYN PAR TARIKH TABSERA, Maulana Syed Ali Naqi narrates several methods which the Imam used to achieve those goals.
+The importance of Martyrdom of ImanvHusain (A.S) was explained and Muslims were trained to appreciate and uphold the principles and ideals for which Imam Husain (A.S) gave his life.
+In his AZA-AL-HUSAINPAR TARIKH TABSERA, Maulana Syed Ali Naqi narrates several methods which the Imam used to achieve those goals.
 Some of the methods are as follows: